 Through sales intelligence, companies can analyze a particular buyer’s purchase behavior with increased precision.
 Leveraging Artificial Intelligence in key strategies allows a business to conduct its operations seamlessly.
 Companies can create More transparency while reducing the cost of complex business practices.

-Technology “evangelists” excel at creating the buzz around artificial intelligence by focusing on its promises.
-In the real world, however, reaping the benefits from intelligent algorithms can be very challenging.
+Technology “evangelists” excel at creating the buzz around artificial Intelligence by focusing on its promises.
+However, reaping the benefits from intelligent algorithms can be very challenging in the real world.

 The quality and quantity of input data dramatically influence the accuracy of the prediction power of an algorithm.
 Even if data is taken from credible sources, there may be hidden biases.
 Moreover, we cannot rule out the amount of time taken to clear the data of anomalies.
 The reconciliation of the data from the front to back end in the financial industry is very cumbersome.
 Moreover, the data suffer from quality issues.

-Hence, for an artificial intelligence unit to function efficiently, it must have a sacrosanct data-quality program in place.
+Hence, for an artificial intelligence unit to function efficiently, it must have a sacrosanct data-quality program.
 Finding and organizing data properly is one of the biggest challenges for ai in finance and other industries.

 The calculations of the artificial intelligence algorithms are not transparent.
 The statistical results they deliver could be wrong if compared on a case-to-case basis due to hidden biases and anomalies.
 It is a complex process to identify these biases and correct them.
 It is also very challenging for a banking or financial institution to explain each Artificial Intelligence algorithm’s outcome.
-The Artificial Intelligence black box exposes the organization to not just economic risks but also ethical ones.
+The Artificial Intelligence black box exposes the organization to economic and ethical risks.

-Thus the FP&A teams need to have a clear foresight, anticipate the upcoming issues, challenges and prevent unethical applications of the emerging technologies.
-This happens to be one of the biggest challenges I struggle with when creating reinforcement learning trading algorithms.
-It’s challenging to get behind an algorithmic trading strategy when you’re not exactly sure how it works!
+Thus the FP&A teams need to have clear foresight, anticipate the upcoming issues and challenges and prevent unethical applications of the emerging technologies.
+One of the biggest challenges I struggle with when creating reinforcement learning trading algorithms is this.
+It’s challenging to get behind an algorithmic trading strategy when you’re unsure how it works!